Wesman Todd Shaw started playing the guitar when he was 12 years old. He loves nothing more than to pick one up and pluck some strings.

 The Music Man John Petrucci Signature Guitar

-- This is a two thousand dollar guitar.
+This is a $2000 guitar.
 The Sterling by Music Man guitars are much less expensive.
 They are very good guitars, but the one I linked is a great guitar.
 The primary difference between John's signature series guitar and the other guitars we've discussed on this page is the Petrucci guitar is a dual humbucker guitar.
 Just two pickups, both humbucking in nature.
 Further specifications below:

 - Model: John Petrucci 6